kazurayam/HowFailureHandlingAffectsExceptions/README.md

 This code does not throw any SERE.

     ...
             try {
               WebDriverWait wait = new WebDriverWait(DriverFactory.getWebDriver(), Duration.ofSeconds(timeOut))
               WebElement webElement = wait.until(new ExpectedCondition<WebElement>() {
                 @Override
                 public WebElement apply(WebDriver driver) {
                   // recreate a reference to the <button id='myBook'>
                   WebElement foundElement = WebUIAbstractKeyword.findWebElement(to, timeOut)
                   if (foundElement.isEnabled()) {
                     return null
                   } else {
                     return foundElement
                   }
                 }
               })
     ...

-Please read these code and find the variable `WebElement foundElement` is initialized and refered to.
+Please compare these codes and find out how the variable `WebElement foundElement` is initialized and refered to.

-In the built-in keyword, the `foundElement` variable is created once and refered to many times.
-The reference to the `<button id='myButton'>` element has good chance to get stale.
+In the built-in keyword, the `foundElement` variable is created once outside the scope of `wait` loop and refered to many times inside the `wait` loop.
+The reference to the `<button id='myButton'>` element has enough chance to get stale.

 On the other hand, in my class, the `foundElement` variable is scoped narrow; the variable resides inside the `apply` method.
-The `foundElement` variable is created once and refered to only once and thrown away.
+The `foundElement` variable is created once and refered to only once and immediately thrown away.
 The reference to the `<button id='myButton'>` will have no chance to get stale.

 ## Conclusion